one-among-us/data/people/mone/page.en.md

 ## Description

-Mone is one of cisgender allies among us, a very cute little girl.
+Mone is a cisgender ally among us.
+She's a cute little girl.

-She loves idle groups and singing programmes in Japan and South Korea, and often reposts tweets about them.
+She loves idol groups and singing tv programmes in Japan and South Korea, and often reposts their tweets.

 She also plays Minecraft.
-She built a small villa with a cozy room belongs to herself in game.
+In that game, she built a small villa with a cozy room belonging to herself.

-According to Mone, she hadn't got happiness and love since she was born.
-Owing to family conflict, her parents got divorced in the first half of 2023.
+According to Mone, she never got happiness and love.
+Her parents got divorced in the first half of 2023.
 After that, she lived with her mother.
-The lack of love from family made her get into depression.
-However, during these 7 months, her father always refused to visit her for a variety of pretexts, and her paternal grandmother didn't care about her any more.

-In order to confront with depression, she used to be in hospital.
-It was a period she missed, because she got a lot of care from wardmates.
-They left her encouragement in different colours:
+The lack of love from family made her depressed.
+During the past 7 months, her father always refused to visit her, and her paternal grandmother didn't care about her any more.
+She was treated for depression in hospital.
+It was a period she missed, because she received lots of love from other patients:

 > You should live better, you are not burden of your mother.
 >